OcelotBabou/Quartz/content/2-The World/Regions/Locations/Perfidius Plunge.md

 - **The Waterfall:** The most prominent feature, the waterfall of Perfidius Plunge, is a spectacular sight, with the river dramatically disappearing into a chasm in the earth.
 - **Port Entrance to Iterdeep:** At the base of the waterfall lies the historic port entrance to Iterdeep, an intricately carved gateway through the mountains that once served as a crucial passage for travelers.
+- **Ancient Pullies:** Constructed centuries ago, these robust pulley systems are ingeniously designed to transport goods across the dramatic elevation change caused by Perfidius Plunge.
+Originally engineered to facilitate trade by allowing cargo to bypass the impassable waterfall, the pulleys move goods between the port at the base and the riverbank above.
 - **Viewing Platforms:** Strategically placed platforms provide visitors with safe vantage points to view the waterfall and the surrounding landscape.

 **Local Legends or Stories:**